Everything About Insignia TV Closed Caption Won’t Turn Off

 FCC Regulating TV Closed Captioning

 The U.S. Federal Communications Commission requires a television with screens larger than 13 inches to display closed captions on programs where they are offered.
 Insignia TVs also comply with this in order to provide equal access to every viewer.
+The FCC further stipulates that all TV programs aired with captions must ensure the captions are accurate and synchronized with the audio.
+This includes making sure that the caption text is legible and does not obscure important parts of the picture.

 Public TV Display ADA Requirements

 The ADA further directs public television displays, such as in an airport, restaurant, and waiting room, to provide closed captioning as a reasonable accommodation for individuals with hearing impairments.
+This regulation applies to any public establishment offering television programming for general viewing, ensuring that accessibility is not limited by location.
+It extends the protection to more than just residential settings, requiring businesses to make adjustments for customers with hearing disabilities.

 Global Standards in Closed Captioning